codestudiohq/laravel-totem/README.md

 #### Installation

-`Totem` requires Laravel v5.4 and above.
-It has not been tested below Laravel v5.4.
-Use composer to install totem to your Laravel project
+`Totem` requires Laravel v5.5.Use composer to install totem to your Laravel project

     composer require studio/laravel-totem

-For Laravel v5.4 add the following service provider to providers array in your config/app.php file :

-    Studio\Totem\Providers\TotemServiceprovider::class

 Laravel Totem supports auto package discovery for Laravel v5.5.
-That means you are not required to add this service provider in your 5.5 project.

-Once `Laravel Totem` is installed and it's service provider is registered, publish `Totem` assets to your public folder using the following command
+Once `Laravel Totem` is installed , publish `Totem` assets to your public folder using the following command

     php artisan totem:assets